Open

 About

-Smithfield Campground is located in Smithfield Canyon within the Uinta-Wasatch-Cache National Forest, 12.4 miles northeast of Logan, Utah at an elevation of 5,500 feet.
-This small, established campground offers 6 single campsites, each equipped with a picnic table and fire ring, plus one group day-use site that accommodates up to 40 people.
-The campground provides vault toilets but no potable water, so visitors must bring their own water supply.
+Smithfield Campground sits in Smithfield Canyon, 12.4 miles northeast of Logan, Utah, at an elevation of 5,500 feet within the Uinta-Wasatch-Cache National Forest.
+This small, well-maintained campground features 6 single campsites and 1 group day-use area, each equipped with a picnic table and fire ring.
+Vault toilets are available on-site, but there is no potable water, so campers must bring an adequate supply.

 Directions